christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Mainstream history presents the Ptolemies, Seleucids, Attalids, and Romans as separate, often warring entities.
 This is a Flavian-Vatican fabrication.
 In reality, they were four branches of a single Scythian-Sarmatian dynasty, a "Tetrarchy", administering different sectors of the empire from the Bosphoran center.

 - Mithridates VI Eupator of Pontus = Ptolemy XII Auletes of Egypt
   Aliases: Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia)), King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod.
 "The Divine Horus".
 The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure who must overcome a threat (against Set).
 It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one.
 This is also attached to the Indian god Krishna (against Kamsa)), Polemon Pythodoros, King of Pontus, prince of Pontus  (Polemos -> Ptolemy) aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh"), Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
 Ariarathes IX (Arya-Ratha".
 Sanskrit:"Noble Charioteer") Eusebes Philopator, King of Cappadocia.
 Was he also Ptolemy X Alexander I aka Simon Boethus aka Simon Magus?
 Hyspaosines of Characene?
+Mithridates VI Eupator and Mark Antony are both recorded as marrying a sister-wife named Cleopatra (Antony to Cleopatra VII; Mithridates to Laodice, who used "Cleopatra" as a throne name).
+The Shekel of Tyre minted by Herod depicts Mark Antony and Hercules and Herod built temples to Hercules in Beirut and Tyre, and depicted himself as Hercules in his Herodian Cult.
+Herod's son Herod Antipas shares the name of Mark Antony's son Antyllus; Herod's other son Antipater was Iullus Antonius (Mark Antony's son with Fulvia).
   - Spouse: Wife/sister: Laodice (in Pontus) = Cleopatra V Tryphaena (in Egypt)
   - Children:
     - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus, Cleopatra of Pontus, Pythodorida, queen of Pontus, Musa Thea Urania of Parthia (Parthian queen mother, same "Heavenly Goddess" title).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?
     - Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus).
 Aliases: Polemon I of Pontus.
 Gaius Julius Sohaemus of Emesa.
 Rhoemetalces I (a classic Thracian royal name, linking to the "Rome" = "Ruma" etymology.
 Rhoemetalces = "king of Rhome", or "king of Rome" in ancient Thracian), king of Bosphorus.
 Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros was married to Pythodoris I (Cleopatra).
 Polemon I of Pontus was married to Dynamis (Cleopatra).
 Cleopatra was married to her brother Ptolemy XIII Theos Philopator who was born at the same time as Augustus.
 He was her brother husband.
 Asander was also married to Pythodoris I and Dynamis proving these were Cleopatra's aliases.
+Both Cleopatra and Dynamis are recorded as the mother of a king named Ptolemy Philadelphus.

 - Julius Caesar = Asander, King of Bosporus aka Ptolemy of Cyprus (brother of Ptolemy XII Auletes and husband of "Mithridates") aka Mithridates Chrestus, King of Pontus VI (brother of Mithridates VI, king of Pontus).
   Titles: Philocaesar Philoromaios, Soter, Great King of Kings, "As" in his name refers to Asar(Osiris)/Aesar/Aeser/Aisar/Ais/Is).
 Other suspected aliases: Akrosandros II, King of Scythia, Brogitarix, Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II (Tigranes II/the Great was called Azhdahak proving Aži Dahāka was a royal Scythian title), and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
 Also, Julius = Janneus?
 Or Janneus (Yannai) is related to the Roman name Gaius?). juba I, King of Mauretania, Burebista, King of the Dacians, Atrebates, king of Britannia.
 Also Prince Jin Midi in China?
 Jin (金) means "Gold," a royal Scythian attribute.
 Mi (日) is "Sun."
 Di (磾) is a rare character meaning "black," but also a homophone for "Emperor" (帝).
 His story: A noble "barbarian" prince from the West (Xiongnu confederation, which included Saka/Scythians) is captured and rises to become the most powerful man in China, serving as regent to a child emperor.
 This is the exact same narrative archetype as a foreigner (Caesar) rising to power in Rome.
+Caesar's heir is Augustus.
+Asander's named successor is Aspurgus.
   - Spouse/Consort: Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania).
 Aliases: Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?
   - Children:
     - Emperor Tiberius Julius Caesar Augustus.
 Alias: Tiberius Julius Aspurgus, king of Bosphorus (Aspurgos calls himself the son of "the great king of Asandrokhos" in an inscription. https://www.researchgate.net/publication/390912485_Aspurgos_-_the_king_of_Bosporan_state_98_BC_-_AD_38).
 Also likely Kujula Kadphises, prince of Bactria.
 Also, was he the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
 Julius, from Ioulius, related to Iove (Jove).
 Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
 He is "The Jove/Yuezhi King"?